Meldiron/rewrite/README.md

 Now:

+TODO: If page doesnt exist, back go book all apges
+TODO: Nicer design for when book is finished
 TODO: ActivateLicenseKey into REST API using Appexpress
 TODO: Rename details about page
 TODO: Improve post-page modal with stats.
 Show level progress, streak if relevant, ...